 - High-quality bespoke shelters with improved weather protection

 - Real Time Passenger Information displays

 - High access kerbs for level entry access to buses

 - Provision for wheelchairs

 - Improved LED lighting

+- CCTV

 - Public address system connected to bus control

 - Seating

 - Improved safety features

 - Improved public realm

 The new Partick Bus Station was designed by Austin-Smith Lord.
-The construction was completed by Luddon Construction Ltd invested on our roads network
+The construction was completed by Luddon Construction Ltd

-Our capital programme has again supported council projects that will help to improve transport infrastructure, journey times and connectivity across the region.
+Improved connectivity Our capital programme has again supported council projects that will help to improve transport infrastructure, journey times and connectivity across the region.
 In 2018-19, we invested £9.5 million in infrastructure that included: